Dream Girl (2019 film): Box office

 Dream Girl has the opening day collection of ₹10.05 crore, and second day collection of ₹16.42 crore, whereas the third day collection was ₹18.10 crore, taking its total opening weekend collection to ₹44.57 crore in India.
 On the fourth day the film crossed ₹50 crore and became Khurrana's fastest film to cross ₹50 crore until his next release, Bala.
 The film has become the eleventh highest-grossing Bollywood film of 2019.

 As of 24 October 2019, with a gross of ₹169.36 crore in India and ₹31.44 crore overseas, the film has grossed ₹200.80 crore worldwide.

 Soundtrack

 The music of the film is composed by Meet Bros while lyrics are by Kumaar and Shabbir Ahmed.
-The song "Dhagala Lagali" was removed due to a copyright issue.
+The remix version of Dada Kondke's "Dhagala Lagali Kala" was removed due to a copyright issue.
 All soundtracks listed below have their lyrics credited solely to Kumaar unless noted otherwise: